-Note: CA key rollover is not prohibited when issuing a certificate for an authorized responder for backwards compatibility with RFC 2560 [RFC2560].
-That is, it is not prohibited to issue a certificate for an authorized responder using a different issuing key than the key used to issued the certificate being checked for revocation.
+Note: For backwards compatibility with RFC2560], it is not prohibited to issue a certificate for an authorized responder using a different issuing key than the key used to issued the certificate being checked for revocation.
 However, such practice is strongly discouraged since clients are not required to recognize a responder with such certificate as an authorized responder.